Market-Connections Professional Resume Writing Services

 Recruiters September 30, 2018

-How to find the right recruiters
+How to Find the Right Recruiters

 There are many ways to connect with a recruiter.
 Sometimes, a recruiter will find you.
 This is particularly true if you have specialized, in-demand skills.
 If you post your résumé to an online job board, you are likely to receive contact from recruiters.
 Others may identify you through a professional association you’re a member of, or through mentions of your work that appear online (for example, blogs, articles, and publications).

-LinkedIn is also one of the most common ways to be “found” by a recruiter.
+LinkedIn is one of the most common ways to be “found” by a recruiter.
 Recent surveys indicate that 95% of recruiters use LinkedIn to identify candidates.
 You are more likely to be found on LinkedIn if you have a complete profile that is optimized with specific keywords and accomplishments.
 Recruiters are always looking for good candidates to add to their database.

 But you don’t need to wait to be found to work with a recruiter.
 Proactively making a connection with one or more recruiters can be a good strategy, even if you are not currently looking for a new position.

-Search the “Keywords” or “Title” field for recruiter and keywords and industries relevant for your field, like “engineering,” “manufacturing,” or “technology.”
+Search the “Keywords” or “Title” field for recruiters and keywords and industries relevant for your field, like “engineering,” “manufacturing,” or “technology.”
 You can then narrow down the search by other criteria, like location.
 You can continue refining the results until you come up with a few names to contact.

 Google can also help you find recruiters.
-Search Google (http://www.google.com) using a search such as “IT Recruiter Las Vegas” or “Engineering Recruiter San Antonio.”
+Search Google using a search such as “IT Recruiter Las Vegas” or “Engineering Recruiter San Antonio.”
 You can also search Google and job boards for jobs posted by recruiters.
 If you find postings for positions similar to the one you’re interested in, you can contact the recruiter and present yourself for other opportunities.

 You can use free and paid online directories to access recruiters as well.

-Custom Data Banks (https://www.customdatabanks.com/) maintains an online directory of recruiters.
+• Custom Data Banks maintains an online directory of recruiters.

-The NPA website also has a job search to tool for jobseekers to view listings posted by recruiters within their network.
-Search the NPA Job Board by job title, keywords, and/or specialties (https://npaworldwide.com/for-job-seekers/ ).
+• NPA (The Worldwide Recruiting Network) has a job search tool for job seekers to view listings posted by recruiters within their network.
+Search the NPA Job Board by job title, keywords, and/or specialties.

 Research your recruiter.
 See if he or she has been involved in any high-profile searches in your industry (these are sometimes profiled in industry publications).
 Google your recruiter’s name and see what job postings he or she has listed online.
 You are trusting your personal information and reputation to your recruiter, so trusting him or her is essential.